wp-plugins/lh-archived-post-status/readme.txt

 This plugin allows you to archive your WordPress content similar to the way you archive your e-mail.

-* Makes a new post status available in the dropdown called Archived
+* Makes a new post status available in the drop down called Archived
+* Hides or removes your content without having to trash the content
-* Removes your content from the main loop and feed and pages without having to trash the content
+* Content can either be hidden entirely from public view  or simply from the main loop and feed and pages
 * Allows you to add a message to the top of the post/page etc that the content is no longer up too date
 * Compatible with posts, pages and custom post types
 * Ideal for sites where certain kinds of content is not meant to be evergreen